luluopa/luluopa/README.md

         for obj in objs:
             string_with_all_objects += (obj + ' ')
     except TypeError:
-        raise Exception('A valid string should be provided')
+        raise Exception('A valid string list should be provided')

     return string_with_all_objects